-The Department of Energy (DOE) values the commitment and service of military veterans and their families.
+The Department of Energy (DOE) values the service and sacrifice of military veterans and their families.
 We remain steadfast in our efforts to hire veterans and military spouses by offering meaningful employment, career development, and workplace flexibilities.
+DOE is proud to be named #1 in America's Best Employers for Veterans in 2023 by Forbes, reflecting our commitment to the employment and advancement of veterans.

 Why Work Here?